Ever feel like your savings goals are out of reach? If so, you’re not alone.

 Budget with multiple savings accounts

 “Having more than one savings account is a good idea because it creates a specific plan for your money,” Schulte says.
 At the end of the day, how much you save matters—but so does where you save.
 If you’re trying to accomplish multiple savings goals, opening multiple bank accounts may be the right plan for you.
-At Discover, you can open up to five online savings accounts, and with a higher interest rate, you can watch those savings grow.
+At Discover, there is no limit for how many online savings accounts you can open, and with a higher interest rate, you can watch those savings grow.

 Discover Bank, Member FDIC